 How the program TRANSDATpro generates KML and GPX files from GeoData of any file format, which can be displayed in Map Services such as Google Earth and OpenStreetMap, is demonstrated here by an example.

-Logo Kempen, Rhineland (Germany) - For mapping applications there are free map services like Google Earth, Google Maps, OpenStreetMap and OpenTopoMap available for everyone who is interested.
-A frequently needed task is the display of own geodata like points, lines and polygons as objects on the maps provided by these services.
-Example SeaWellSoft The geographic objects can be located on the go via GPS with a smartphone, tablet, satnav or notebook, or it can be included in the planning process in a different way.
+Logo Kempen, Rhineland (Germany) - In regards of mapping applications there are free map services like Google Earth, Google Maps, OpenStreetMap and OpenTopoMap available for everyone who is interested.
+A frequently needed application is the display of own geodata like points, lines and polygons on the maps by these services.
+Example SeaWellSoft The objects can be located on the go via GPS with a smartphone, tablet, navigation system or notebook, or be included in the planning process in a different way.

 With the program TRANSDATpro by KilletSoft geodata from any source can be converted into the file formats KML and GPX.
-These file formats are used by mapping software which utilize map services for the display of external geodata on maps or in satellite images.
+These file formats use mapping software with map services for the display of external geodata on maps or in satellite images.
 The file format KML (Keyhole Markup Language) can display the graphic elements like point, line, polygon with attributes like point color, line width and fill color in map services.
 The GPX file format (GPS Exchange Format) serves the exchange of geodata between programs and provides map services with geodata as waypoints and tracks.
-On the right, an example with external geodata on a satellite map is displayed with the GPX/KML Viewer by the company SeaWellSoft (link_ex http://seawellsoft.com).
+On the right, an example with external geodata on a satellite map is displayed with the GPX/KML Viewer by the company SeaWellSoft (SeaWellSoft http://seawellsoft.com).

 Example for the use of free map services

-By way of illustration I would like to exemplarily address the solution of a request brought to me by a customer.
-The customer owns an EXCEL table in which a large number of wooden poles for electricity supply in a rural region are listed.
-The customer has to make local checks on the wooden poles at regular intervals.
-He would like the wooden poles to be marked on a map which is displayed on his outdoor device.
+By way of illustration I would like to exemplarily address the solution of a wish that I have been approached with by a client.
+The client created an EXCEL table in which a number of wooden masts for power supply for a rural region is listed.
+The client has to make local checks on the wooden masts at regular intervals.
+They would like the wooden masts to be marked on a map which is displayed on their indicating device.
 Such a device can be a notebook, tablet or smartphone for example.
-With the aid of the activated GPS on the map, the customer wants to locate the wooden poles and be able to directly reach them with his company vehicle.
-In the further course first is shown how to create a KML file with TRANSDATpro.
-Afterwards several options for the display of the wooden poles in map services using the KML file are described.
+With the help of the activated GPS on the map, the client wants to locate the wooden masts and be able to directly head for them with their company vehicle.
+In this instance, TRANSDATpro creates a KML file as a first step.
+Afterwards, several options for the display of the wooden masts in map services using a KML file are described.

-Excel table Here is an excerpt from the EXCEL table Woodpoles.xls which I have altered for data protection reasons and cut down on ten data records for demonstration purposes.
-The data fields "UTM_East" and "UTM_North" describe the location of the wooden poles in UTM coordinates of the Reference System ETRS89.
-A consecutive numbering of the wooden poles is saved in the data field "PoleNo".
-These numbers are to be displayed along with markers on the map by one of the map services.
-The field "Description" contains the descriptions of the wooden poles which have been severely shortened in this instance.
-Important information like addresses or conditions of the wooden poles could be filled here.
-Most map services allow displaying a description by double-clicking on the marker.
+Excel table Here is an excerpt from the EXCEL table woodenpoles.xls which I have altered for data protection reasons and cut down on ten datasets for demonstration purposes.
+The data fields "UTM_East" and "UTM_North" describe the location of the wooden masts in UTM coordinates of the reference system ETRS89.
+A consecutive numbering of the wooden masts is saved in the data field "PoleNo".
+These numbers are to be displayed along with a marker on the map by one of the map services.
+The field "Description" contains a description of the wooden masts which has been severely shortened in this instance.
+Important information like an address or the location of a wooden masts could be stored here.
+Most map services make it possible to display a description by double-clicking on the marker.

 CSV table Given that TRANSDATpro cannot directly work with the XLS format (EXCEL workbook), first of all the table needs to be converted into a suitable data format.
-For this purpose the formats CSV (Comma-Separated Values) or dBase (Database Format), which can be easily created with EXCEL, are suitable.
-For demonstration purposes I use the CSV format here.
-Firstly the rows and columns in EXCEL, which are to be exported, are marked.
-Then the EXCEL Export Window is opened with the menu option "File / Save As…".
-Here you can determine the file location, assign a file name to the wooden pole file and select the file type "CSV".
-By clicking on the button "Save" the file Woodpoles.csv is created.
-In the first row the field descriptions are stored.
+For this purpose the formats CSV (Comma-Separated Values) or dBase (Database Format), which can be easily created with EXCEL, are very suitale.
+For demonstration purposes I am using the CSV format here.
+For this purpose the rows and columns in EXCEL, which are to be exported, are marked.
+Then the EXCEL Export window is opened with the menu option "File / Save As…".
+Here you can determine the memory location, assign a file name to the wooden mast file and select the file type "CSV".
+By clicking on the button "Save" the file woodenpoles.csv is created.
+The first row shows the field descriptions.
 All data fields in the CSV file are now separated from one another by semicolons.

-The CSV file now can be used for generating a new file in the file format KML.
-But first a few settings need to be adjusted in the program TRANSDATpro for the coordinate transformation.
-The locations of the wooden poles are available in the CSV file as UTM coordinates in the reference system ETRS89.
-But map services always use Geographic Coordinates with the worldwide reference system WGS84.
-This kind of coordinates are also generated by GPS receivers and transferred to the map service installed on the display device.
-This way it is ensured that the current GPS position on the map will be compatible with the locations of the wooden poles displayed there.
+The CSV file can now be used for generating a new file in the file format KML.
+But before that, a few settings need to be adjusted in the program TRANSDATpro for the coordinate transformation.
+The locations of the wooden masts are available in the master file as UTM coordinates in the reference system ETRS89.
+But map services always use geographic coordinates with the worldwide reference system WGS84.
+This kind of coordinates is also generated by GPS receivers and transferred to the map service installed on the indicating device.
+This way it is ensured that the current GPS position on the map will be compatible with the locations of the wooden masts displayed there.
 For lack of space I am only showing an excerpt from the TRANSDATpro main window with the settings that are important for the coordinate transformation.

-Now the settings for the input and output files need to be adjusted.
-By clicking on the button "Work with data files" a further window for the file configuration is opened.
+Now the settings for the input and ouput file need to be adjusted.
+By clicking on the button "Work with files" a subwindow in the program TRANSDATpro is opened for file configuration.
 Also here, only an excerpt of the window with the required settings is displayed.

 TRANSDATpro file configuration

-In both drop down listboxes the formats for the input and output files are set.
+In both selection fields the formats for the input and output files are set up.
 There is an input file in CSV format and an output file in KML format is to be generated.
 For the input file the semicolon is chosen as data field separator.
-The position of the coordinates in every data record of the CSV file starts in the third data field.
-There you find the east value of the UTM coordinate pair which is complemented by the north value in the fourth data field.
-The second data field shows the point name which is written at the point position in the map service.
+The coordinates position in every dataset of the CSV file starts in the third data field.
+There you can find the east value of the UTM coordinate pair which is complemented by the north value in the fourth data field.
+The second data field shows the point description which is added to the point in the map service.
 We use the first data field as point description which is displayed in the map service by clicking on the point.
-The first row of the CSV file has to be filtered because it only contains the data field descriptions.
-They are not required for the KML file to be generated.
+The first row of the CSV file has to be filtered because it only contains the field description.
+This description is not required for the KML file to be generated.
 On the bottom right, we select the option for using the coordinates as waypoints.
-With the button "Open an input file" the CSV file must be selected.
+With the button "Open an input file" the CSV file is selected.
 With the button "Open an output file" the file path and file name for the new KML file is determined.

-Calculate button Because the settings are complete now, the button "Calculate target coordinates" is clicked in the main window.
-In case everything has been done correctly, a confirmation message will be displayed.
-Success message By the way, the last coordinate calculated from the CSV file can already be displayed as a single point in the map services OpenStreetMap, Google Maps and Google Earth.
-Simply click on the corresponding button at the bottom right in the TRANSDATpro main window.
-Of course, precondition is that Google Earth is installed on the computer or that there is an internet connection.
-The single point display in map services is a feature of TRANSDATpro which works with all file-based and direct coordinate transformations.
+Calculate button Because the settings are now complete, the button "Calculate target coordinates" is clicked in the main window.
+In case everything has been done correctly, a comfirmation message will be displayed.
+Success message At the same time the last coordinate calculated from the CSV file can already be displayed as a single point in the map services OpenStreetMap, Google Maps and Google Earth.
+For this purpose just click on the corresponding button at the bottom right in the TRANSDATpro main window.
+Of course, precondition is that Google Earth is installed on the computer and that there is internet access.
+The single point display in map services is a performance feature of TRANSDATpro which works in regards of all file-based and direct coordinate transformations.

-We do not want to display only a single point, but all geographic objects registered in the KML file that has just been generated.
-You can now display all wooden poles in Google Earth by clicking on the button "View the output file" in the file configuration window.
+We do not want to display a single point, but all objects registered in the KML file that has just been generated.
+In the window for file configuration you can now display all wooden masts in Google Earth by clicking on the button "View the output file".
 Zoomed Area For lack of space the excerpt from the program Google Earth illustrated below is reduced to a minimum.
-On the satellite image you can see now ten wooden poles with markers and point names at their locations.
+In the satellite image ten wooden masts are now displayed with a marker and the point name at their locations.
 If you click on a marker, the point description will be displayed.
-By zooming in on Google Earth you can see that the marker positioning is identical with the locations of the wooden poles.
-In this highly zoomed section you can see the pole with the number 435 and its shadow.
-The tip of the marker points exactly to the pole step.
+By zooming in in Google Earth you can see that the marker positioning is identical with the locations of the wooden masts.
+In this heavily zoomed in excerpt you can see the mast with the number 435 and its shadow.
+The tip of the marker points exactly at the mast step.

 Google Earth